symfony/symfony-docs/doctrine/associations.rst

 .. sidebar:: Updating the Relationship from the Inverse Side

     Could you also call ``$category->addProduct()`` to change the relationship?
-Yes, but, only because the ``make:entity`` command helped us.
+Yes, but only because the ``make:entity`` command helped you.
 For more details,
     see: `associations-inverse-side`_.

 Fetching Related Objects